-Russia Will Supply S-300 System To Syria Within Weeks After Israeli Raid
+Bolton Warns Russian Missile Sale To Syria Would Be "Significant Escalation"

 Russian MoD presented a detailed 3D timeline of Il-20 downing in Syria on September 17. pic.twitter.com/efaJZnqmYB— Military Advisor (@miladvisor) September 23, 2018

-The Russian-made S-300s are widely acknowledged to be far superior in their capability and reach that Syria's current S-200 system.
+The Russian-made S-300s are widely acknowledged to be far superior in their capability and reach than Syria's current S-200 system.
 If installed — something which Russia has promised will happen in two weeks time — Syria might very well become nearly untouchable.

 Israel has long claimed to be acting primarily against Iran inside Syria, often firing from over "neutral" Lebanese airspace, but additional new electronic countermeasures to be erected along with the S-300 system will hinder this, per RT:

-Note: Update: U.S. National Security Adviser John Bolton said on Monday that the Russian plans to supply Syria with a S-300 missile system would be a “significant escalation” by Moscow and hopes it will reconsider.
-His statement follows the Russian announcement from early Monday that Russia will supply the surface-to-air missile system to Syria in two weeks, one week after Moscow blamed Israel for indirectly causing the downing of a Russian military plane in Syria, despite strong Israeli objections.